Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/tutorial_visualization.md

 ![image-center](../assets/images/Ridge6.png){: .align-center}
 {: style="font-size: medium;"}

 We next add chain F, from the SARS-CoV-2 chimeric RBD, and color it purple.
-Click on `Create Rep`, which will duplicate the previous representation.
+Click `Create Rep`, which will duplicate the previous representation.
 Then, change `Selected Atoms` to `chain F` and `ColoringID` to "11" to color the chain purple.
 Make sure your other selections are as follows:

 ![image-center](../assets/images/Ridge7.png){: .align-center}
 {: style="font-size: medium;"}